 Introduction

 Our objective in these HashiCorp Validated Designs (HVD) is to give you prescriptive guidance based on our experience partnering with hundreds of organizations who have implemented Nomad Enterprise.
-We should acknowledge that our field is complex and the same solution can be implemented in many permutations.
-No matter what choices you make, what matters most is that you are able to safely provision and manage cloud resources at scale and experience the business benefits and value that automated HCP Terraform workflows provide.
+We acknowledge that this field is complex, so we have distilled the most common and successful patterns for operating Nomad into this guide.

 Prerequisites